 And provided further that the use of a weapon under this section shall be aimed, as far as possible, to disable and not to kill.

 These provisions are more permissive than international law allows.

 Oversight of the police is conducted both internally and externally.
 Internal disciplinary procedures are conducted by way of tribunals and other measures by the Principal Secretary of the Ministry of Police and the Inspector-General of Police.
 Although private citizens are allowed to lay complaints against individual members at police stations, internal oversight mechanisms are generally considered to be ineffective.
-In terms of external oversight, the Office of the Ombudsman or the Permanent Commission of Enquiry, which is an independent body, retains the power to investigate alleged abuse of power by public authorities, including members of the police, and to make recommendations to the President.
+In terms of external oversight, the Tanzania Commission for Human Rights and Good Governance has the power to inquire into abuses of power.

 Views and Concluding Observations of United Nations Treaty Bodies

 The Human Rights Committee last offered Concluding Observations on Tanzania in 2009.
 It stated that:

 In light of reports about cases of ill-treatment of detainees by law enforcement officials, the Committee regrets the lack of sufficient information regarding the independence of the mechanisms in place to investigate and prosecute complaints of torture and ill-treatment in police custody and detention facilities, including prisons.Human Rights Committee, Concluding Observations on Tanzania, UN doc.
 CCPR/C/TZA/CO/4, 6 August 2009, para.
 18.